hampelm/civic-discourse/README.md

 ### Adding local context

+If you are adding local context by using stories, photos, video, audio, data and more to build a deeper undersetanding of a place, use this phrase.

-Often used in situations where bulk data is filtered down to a small geography.
+This phrase is often used in situations where bulk data is filtered down to a small geography.
 For example, "We use property inspection data to add local context."
 Avoid this phrasing because machine processed data is rarely presented in a way that actually connects and illuminates the situation.
+What it _may_ do is add hard-to-find facts; surface previously hidden details, or otherwise increase the convenience of access.

  See also _Tell the story_.

 ### [Hypothetical Person]